Aargau/case-studies-1/_posts/2015-07-21-Automated-testing-of-Web-sites-on-Windows-Phone.md

 Providing a reliable end-to-end solution for running automated tests involves more than just supporting WebDriver on the target browser.
 Typically, the automated tests are run within a continuous integration (CI) system where the reliability of the entire system is a must.

 To do continuous integration, you must be able to reliably and continuously run a Windows Phone device that can be invoked by the CI system used.
-The testing software must not crash and in case of app (or device) crashes, there must be failover mechanisms in place that donít require manual intervention.
+The testing software must not crash and in case of app (or device) crashes, there must be failover mechanisms in place that don‚Äôt require manual intervention.

-While this driver is fairly easy to setup and can be used from any operating system, it doesnít contain components that handle the reliability aspects such as ensuring the driver app is always running and able to respond to test requests.
+While this driver is fairly easy to setup and can be used from any operating system, it doesn‚Äôt contain components that handle the reliability aspects such as ensuring the driver app is always running and able to respond to test requests.
 Such functionality should be either built on top of the driver or it should be expected that sometimes manual intervention is necessary.

 These limitations are specific to how this WebDriver solution is implemented.
 For example, [Selendroid](http://selendroid.io/) for Android and [ios-driver](http://ios-driver.github.io/ios-driver/) for iOS have a desktop server component that manages the lifecycle of the components running in the device.
 There is also [another WebDriver solution](https://github.com/forcedotcom/windowsphonedriver) for Windows Phones that has a desktop server, but that solution requires a Windows PC.